-Students with a recurring enrolle of Acute freath condition For any week in which the student with the recurring condition the student earns contact hours or attendance The student's instructional setting code should be as follows: is served solely in the homebound instructional setting, according to the requirements of the homebound funding chart.
+For any week in which the student with the recurring condition the student earns contact hours or attendance The student's instructional setting code should be as follows: is served solely in the homebound instructional setting, according to the requirements of the homebound funding chart.
 01 - homebound is served for at least four hours in the homebound instructional setting and attends school at his or her campus, according to the requirements of the homebound funding chart.
-01 - homebound, regardless of the fact that the student attended school at his or her campus in addition to receiving homebound instruction is served from one to three hours in the homebound instructional setting and attends school at his or her campus, according to the requirements of the homebound funding chart for those days the student is provided instruction in the homebound setting and according to whether the student is present at the official attendance-taking time for those days the student attends school at his or her campus.
+01 - homebound, regardless of the fact that the student attended school at his or her campus in addition to receiving homebound instruction

+For any week in which the student with the recurring condition the student earns contact hours or attendance The student's instructional setting code should be as follows: is served from one to three hours in the homebound instructional setting and attends school at his or her campus, according to the requirements of the homebound funding chart for those days the student is provided instruction in the homebound setting and according to whether the student is present at the official attendance-taking time for those days the student attends school at his or her campus.
 01 - homebound, for those days the student is provided homebound instruction and the code for the applicable non-homebound special education instructional setting the student is served in while at school (for example, 40 - special education mainstream) for those days the student attends school

-^{} The instructional setting in which the student is to be served while at school should be specified in the student's IEP.
+\ The instructional setting in which the student is to be served while at school should be specified in the student's IEP.